awa411/furima-34872/README.md

  ### Association

  - belongs_to :user
- - has_one :buyer, dependent: :destroy
+ - has_one :order, dependent: :destroy

  ## Orders Table